The Biker Who Wouldn't Take No For An Answer

-He was rushed to the Princess Royal Hospital in Wellington where he underwent emergency surgery, requiring metal implants to stabilise the bone.
+He was rushed to the Princess Royal Hospital in Wellington, where he underwent emergency surgery that required metal implants to stabilize the bone.
 He was discharged after a week, and tried to adjust to his situation while waiting for the healing to begin.
 Recalled Michael, “It was horrible, I couldn’t even see my friends in the next street.
-I was bed-ridden and taking all kinds of painkillers.”
+I was bed ridden and taking all kinds of painkillers.”

 Michael’s friends encouraged him to see another surgeon at Shrewsbury Infirmary, who told him about the EXOGEN ultrasound device—which has been shown to have the same success rate as surgery with no known risk to the patient of complications, provided the bones are well aligned and firmly fixed.

 “Suddenly here was someone saying they thought they had an answer and your hopes are lifted," said Michael.
 “I was very emotional, it was the first time in over a year that someone had said to me that there might be a way out.
 All I’d had was one knock-back after another and there were times when I thought I might lose my leg, plus the daily grind of living with the pain and worry.”